Paddling time: 60-75 minutes

 A little further on the Hilton Hotel appears on the right and this marks the portage point, which is down a slipway on the left alongside some flood gates.
 Enter the water here from a platform at the bottom of the slipway.
 This is Mill Pond.
 The water will be calm unless after heavy rain, in which case its best to head past the platform to the left river bank and away from the turbulent waters by the flood gates.Mathematical Bridge and King’s College

 The river widens here but is often congested as punting tours of the Backs set off from this point.
-Immediately the river passes under Silver Street bridge by the Anchor Pub and with Queen’s College on your left you’ll be faced by the wooden skeleton-like frame of the Mathematical Bridge.
+Immediately the river passes under Silver Street bridge by the Anchor Pub and with Queen’s College on your left and right you’ll be faced by the wooden skeleton-like frame of the Mathematical Bridge.
 The river is quite shallow here in places and with King’s College on your right you’ll see another bridge with three archways approaching.
 Pass through and look immediately to your right for the most spectacular view in Cambridge.
 It’s worth stopping here to admire the view, with King’s College lawns stretching towards the imposing 15th century King’s College chapel and to its left, the Old Court of Clare College – quite possibly the most photographed spot in Cambridge.Wren Library and St John’s College New Court

 When you’re ready to move on, continue downstream under another couple of footbridges and past Trinity College punts on your right next to a cobbled stone slipway.
 Beyond the next triple-arched bridge the river follows an S-bend underneath a huge willow tree and on your right, the Wren Library containing many rare notable books and manuscripts.
-The view to the right is expansive, taking in the lawns of St John’s College and New Court, known as the ‘wedding cake’.Bridge of Sighs
+The view to the left is expansive, taking in the lawns of St John’s College and New Court, known as the ‘wedding cake’.Bridge of Sighs

 Around the corner is another must-see sight in Cambridge – the Grade 1-listed Bridge of Sighs.
 The only way to see the bridge is by paying for access to St John’s College, or better still, from the river itself which affords easily the best views.
 The river has a more enclosed feel along this short section, with college buildings right up to the water’s edge of both sides.St John’s College Ivy Wall